R10836/CSU-CS_DS-Assignments/README.md

 Additionally, I welcome any feedback or constructive criticism on my work.

-## Repository Structure

-The repository is organized according to the academic years:
-﻿
-- 📁 **1-Freshman-Year**
-- 📁 **2-Sophomore-Year**
-- 📁 **3-Junior-Year**

-Each directory further contains subdirectories corresponding to specific courses or modules, providing a systematic breakdown of my academic coursework and practical experience.

 ## Privacy Notice

 Due to the sensitive nature of certain course designs, I have chosen **not** to upload them at this time.
 However, it's entirely possible that I will gradually upload the remaining parts over time.
 So please ensure again that you have **starred** ⭐️ this repository to receive any updates.
-﻿
-## Contact Information

-If you have any inquiries or would like to connect with me, please feel free to reach out:

-- **Email:**

 Thank you 💕 for your visiting!